1875

 1951

-Miejskie Przedsiębiorstwo Komunikacyjne (Municipal Transport Company), a public company, is established
+Miejskie Przedsiębiorstwo Komunikacyjne (Municipal Transport Company) is established as a public company

 1952